 Flying Fox Colony Photo via Shutterstock A disease known as white-nose syndrome (WNS) is decimating bat populations in the US, and in an effort to combat the epidemic, The Nature Conservancy in Tennessee is building an artificial...

-- Popular Related Tags: white-nose syndrome, animals, news, bats, conservation, us fish and wildlife service, environment, carousel showcase, agriculture, white fungus
+- Popular Related Tags: animals, white-nose syndrome, bats, news, conservation, us fish and wildlife service, carousel showcase, environment, agriculture, endangered gray bats

 - Search for "white-nose syndrome" on our Eco Web Search